HFHT/Trial/README.md

-# Trial
+# Trial (msal-react example along with MS Graph
 Starting point for HFHT applications that require Msal authentication and Graph profile information.

 ### Auth layer
 The authentication layer wraps the entire application, the child pages will only be visible to authenticated users.
 It utilizes Msal to authenticate the user, if they